On-site Setup and Mentoring

-If you’re interested in building a complete analog tool set we’ll prepare a shopping list for you (we sell some of the products we recommend - including the Feickert Protractor and AnalogMagik software).
+If you’re interested in building a complete analog tool set, we’ll prepare a shopping list for you (we sell some of the products we recommend - including the Feickert Protractor and AnalogMagik software).

 If we’re setting up a tonearm on another manufacturer’s turntable, we’ll begin planning for delivery of the armboard and any other parts required for the installation.

 - Provide a good source of lighting near your turntable (free-standing or built-in).

 - Remove excess clutter from your room (no one’s perfect – we get that).
 We’re bringing quite a few tools and we’ll need to spread out.
-The more efficiently we can work, the more time we have to mentor you.
+The more efficiently we can work, the more productive time we have.

-- Provide a small table that can support a laptop near your turntable so we can run our USB microscope.
+- Provide a small table that can support a laptop near your turntable so we can run our USB microscope and analysis software.

 - Clear your turntable shelf from your previous turntable.

-- Ensure you have the necessary "household" materials listed in the "Prepare Your Workspace" section of the owners' manual: blanket, paper towels, rubbing alcohol.
+- Ensure you have the necessary "household" materials listed in the "Prepare Your Workspace" section of the owners' manual: blanket, paper towels, isopropyl alcohol.

-- Perform a general system assessment – listening to both your analog (if the turntable is currently operational) and digital setups in order to get a sense of overall system characteristics.
+- Start with a general system assessment – listening to both your analog (if the turntable is currently operational) and digital setups to establish a baseline.

-- For new installs, assemble the turntable and locate it on the shelf.
+- For new installs, assemble and locate your turntable on its shelf.

 - Perform first tonearm setup.

 - Listen / tweak, and let the system settle in.